h8r-dev/heighliner-website/static/cast/README.md

 ## Cast file

-The file ended with `.cast` come from [Asciinema](https://asciinema.org/) library which records and display terminal sessions.
+The file ended with `.cast` comes from [Asciinema](https://asciinema.org/) library which records and displays terminal sessions.

 ## Usage